-Nomination to be a manager will be available under the players registration on MyNetball.
+Nomination to be a manager will be available under the players registration on PlayHQ.
 Specific sections of the registration form will be available for parents to select if they wish to apply to be a manager.

 For more documents please click here.

 Kinross encourages and fosters the development of umpires.
 Umpires are a fundamental part of Netball and help ensure that the game is fun, safe and fair for everyone.
 Umpiring helps develop interpersonal skills such as communication and teamwork, as well as personal skills such as resilience and leadership.

 We welcome both adults and juniors of the game and assist in their development by providing training and mentoring throughout their journey.
 Umpire courses are available online through Netball WA.
 JNA runs the Green Shirt program in which Kinross participates in each year.
 This program allows new umpires the chance to umpire junior games during the Spring season whilst being coached and mentored by experienced umpires for the duration of the season.

 Kinross provides umpires for all club teams ranging from Net Set GO teams to Opens.
 Payment will vary depending upon the experience of the umpire and the level of game being umpired.
 Kinross also has multiple umpires represent their club and association at state and regional association championships.

 If you would like more information on umpiring, then please contact our umpire coordinator.
 For relevant documents and links please click here.